 It was called the spikenard in the Holy Bible wherein spike referred to the floral spikes and nard was another name for Lavender in Greek.
 Christian believers say that its medicinal properties signified the eternal love of the virgin mother Mary.

-What is the Spiritual Influence of a Lavender Floret?
+What is the Spiritual Significance of a Lavender Floret?

-Such flowers are also heralds of peace.
-It helps balance and harmonizes all the energy of the environment creating a more stress-free surrounding.
+Such flowers have spiritual meanings, being heralds of peace and represents purity.
+It is well known to help balance and harmonize all the energy to better fit the environment.
 Most importantly, these blossoms will light up a happy home and initiate a stronger sense of self-love.

 What are the Folktales Associated with a Lavender Bloom?